bigwiv/Biopython-cn/chr9.rst

     >>> record[0]["LinkSetDb"][0]["Link"][0]
     {u'Id': '19304878'}

-This is the article we searched for, which doesn°Øt help us much, so let°Øs look at the second search result:
+This is the article we searched for, which doesn‚Äôt help us much, so let‚Äôs look at the second search result:

 .. code:: verbatim